yurinanakazato/yurinanakazato.github.io/_pages/cv.md

 - 2023.3- : __[The University of Tokyo President's Award](https://www.phys.s.u-tokyo.ac.jp/award/37776/)__
 Selected as one of two out of 3,000 master students at the University of Tokyo.
 - 2023.3- : __[The Excellence Award for Qualifying Exam](https://www.s.u-tokyo.ac.jp/en/IGPEES/news/2023-01.html)__
-Awarded due to excellent research proporsals and oral defense.
+Awarded due to excellent research proposals and oral defense.
 - 2021.10-present: __[The International Graduate Program for Excellence in Earth-Space Science (IGPEES)](https://www.s.u-tokyo.ac.jp/en/IGPEES/index.html)__
 Research Assistant at the University of Toyko.